Chart Color Schemes

 Upper Mount Gravatt's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Upper Mount Gravatt residents show relatively positive health outcomes, with low prevalence of common conditions among the general population, but higher than national averages in older, at-risk cohorts.
+Upper Mount Gravatt residents have shown relatively positive health outcomes, with a low prevalence of common health conditions among the general population, although this is higher than the national average in older, at-risk cohorts.

-Approximately 53% (~6,296 people) have private health cover, slightly above the average SA2 area rate.
-Mental health issues and asthma are the most prevalent conditions, affecting 8.4% and 6.7% of residents respectively.
-Around 72.3% report being free from medical ailments, compared to 75.7% in Greater Brisbane.
-The area has 14.9% (1,772 people) aged 65 and over, with seniors requiring more health attention than the broader population.
+The rate of private health cover is approximately 53% of the total population (~6,297 people), slightly above the average SA2 area.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 8.4% and 6.7% of residents respectively.
+A total of 72.3% of residents claim to be completely clear of medical ailments, compared to 75.7% across Greater Brisbane.
+The area has 14.9% of residents aged 65 and over (1,772 people), with health outcomes among seniors requiring more attention than the broader population.

 Frequently Asked Questions - Health